 Funds allocated to each school were based on student body size and the number of Pell Grant recipients.
-VMI will receive $1,132,691.
-Of this total, legislation determines that $566,346 will be distributed to cadets to assist in this time of extreme circumstances.
+VMI has signed and returned to the Department of Education the Certification and Agreement to receive $1,132,691.
+Of this total, legislation determines that $566,346 will be distributed to cadets to assist in this time of extreme circumstances, and this amount was distributed on June 8, 2020, with e-mail notification sent to the 659 cadets eligible.
 The remainder of the funding will be used by VMI to cover the increased costs associated with COVID-19 impacts to post and processes in accordance with federal stipulations.

-VMI will distribute cadet reimbursements through an online application process in accordance with federal guidelines.
-Cadets must meet and attest to the eligibility requirements listed at the top of the application, in addition to confirmation of additional expenses incurred during COVID-19 interruption.
-The actual amount each cadet may receive will be based on the total eligible applications submitted.
-Completion of the application does not guarantee funding, and applications submitted after the deadline will not be able to be considered.
+Cadet reimbursements are managed through an online application process in accordance with federal guidelines.
+Cadets must meet and attest to the eligibility requirements, in addition to confirmation of additional expenses incurred during COVID-19 interruption.
+The actual amount each cadet may receive is based on the total eligible applications submitted.
+Completion of the application does not guarantee funding, and applications submitted after the deadline are not be able to be considered.

-All cadets are asked to complete the brief application at CARES Act Student Relief Funds Application no later than May 29, 2020.
+All cadets were asked to complete the CARES Act Student Relief Funds Application no later than May 29, 2020.
 Questions regarding the application process should be sent to the Financial Aid Office, email@example.com.

 Note: While the Office of Financial Aid is providing information regarding the federal CARES Act, these funds are considered disaster relief funds, and are separate from other financial aid funds noted on our site.